Sean Kieron Bailey | Architect | Associate Partner

 Sean’s architectural education began in 2011 where he began studying his undergraduate architectural degree at the school of architecture in Liverpool and in 2014 Sean graduated with first-class honours.
 After University, Sean’s began his first professional experience in Kent, starting as a Part I Architectural Assistant for Richard Hopkinson Architects, during which time he worked on numerous projects in and around London and Kent.

 Sean returned to University after 2 years as an architectural assistant to study his MArch at the WSA in 2016.
 During his first year on the course he additionally took up a position working as an architectural assistant for Design Engine Architects in Winchester.
 Here he continued to refine his architectural abilities whilst working on a number of high profile educational and residential projects in the South of England.
 In mid-2018, Sean graduated as a Master of Architecture from the WSA where his work was noticed by Foster + Partners in the graduate show subsequently earning himself a position as a Part II Architectural Assistant in London.
 Upon starting this position, he additionally took up the Part III Professional Diploma course at the WSA which he completed in May 2020.
-At Present, Sean is a registered and chartered UK architect working as an Associate for Foster + Partners in London.
+At Present, Sean is a registered and chartered UK architect working as an Associate Partner for Foster + Partners in London and continually returns to Cardiff as an external critic for student reviews at the WSA.

 To request Sean’s paper portfolio follow the contact link at the top of the page or contact him here.